- TOP CITIES

 -

-Squamous cell carcinoma: This extremely and forms in the pancreatic ducts, and is made purely of squamous cells, which are not typically seen in the pancreas.
+Squamous cell carcinoma: This is extremely rare and forms in the pancreatic ducts, and is made purely of squamous cells, which are not typically seen in the pancreas.

 -

-Adenosquamous carcinoma: This rarest type of pancreatic cancer.
+Adenosquamous carcinoma: This is the rarest type of pancreatic cancer.
 It is a more aggressive tumor with a poorer prognosis.

 -

-Colloid carcinoma: These tumors are very rare and tend to develop from a type of benign cyst called an intraductal papillary mucinous neoplasm (IPMN).
+Colloid carcinoma: These develop from a benign cyst called an intraductal papillary mucinous neoplasm (IPMN).

 Neuroendocrine pancreatic cancer

-Neuroendocrine tumors (pancreatic NETs or PNETs) are rare (about 7 percent).
-They often grow slower than exocrine tumors.
-PNETs come from the abnormal growth of endocrine cells in the pancreas called islet cells, responsible for controlling blood sugar levels (hence they are also called islet cell tumors).
+Neuroendocrine tumors (pancreatic NETs or PNETs) come from the abnormal growth of endocrine cells in the pancreas called islet cells, which are responsible for controlling blood sugar levels (hence called islet cell tumors).

 PNETs are classified by the hormones they make and common types include: